StevenHo1394/functionsForBybitFutures/README.md

 (B) Usage:

 Please input your testnet API keys to "keys/bybit_keys_test.key", and your real API keys to "bybit_keys_real.key".
-Create your bybitFut instance by "bybitFut = bybit_future(testing=True)" if running on testnet, or "bybitFut = bybit_future(testing=False)" if running for real.
+Create your bybitFut instance by "bybitFut = bybit_usdc_future(testing=True)" if running on testnet, or "bybitFut = bybit_usdc_future(testing=False)" if running for real.
 Just call the functions from the bybitFut instance.

 (C) Note